 2. Eat Foods Rich in Probiotics and Prebiotics.

-Probiotics, also known as the “good bacteria”, are live microorganisms that fight off pathogens in your gut to keep your digestive system healthy.
+Also known as the “good bacteria”, probiotics are live microorganisms that fight off pathogens in your gut to keep your digestive system healthy.
 They help prevent gut dysbiosis or microbial imbalance, a situation that may lead to temporary stomach pain or infections like diverticulitis and gastroenteritis.
 It may also exacerbate symptoms of Irritable Bowel Syndrome (IBS) and Inflammatory Bowel Disease (IBD).

 So, stock up on fermented foods to keep your gut microbiome balanced and healthy.
 Yoghurt, kefir, kimchi, kombucha, miso, pickles, traditional buttermilk, sauerkraut and tempeh are good sources of probiotics.